Being recognized by the photography industry is always great but to be recognized by the camera brand that you use is something special.

 2015 started off with another upgrade, to my current camera the Nikon D810 this was an expensive purchase as at the same time I bought all new lenses as well it was getting serious.

-I made my first trip to New Zealand's south island and spent the week traveling around the very frequented locations with a camper van with good friends and learned so much about photography and photography business.
+I made my first trip to New Zealand's south island and spent week's traveling around the very frequented locations with a camper van with good friends and learned so much about photography and photography business.

 2016 was a turning point and my photography started to take a turn away from long exposures to the art of photography its self and learning how to shoot other genres and has been so good, another long trip to the South island helping out on a photo-workshop cemented how I want to continue in the field.